Understanding constructivism (clinical reasoning) through the deconstruction of competencies required for map reading in Orienteering

 Context

-When reading a map, a rock is a rock, however the identification of features on how to find the location of the rock will be different if it is in a Siberian birch forest on the side of a Japanese mountain, a baltic pine forest in Europe, beech forest in New Zealand or Eucolypt forest in Australia.
+When reading a map, a rock is a rock, however the identification of features on how to find the location of the rock will be different if it is in a Siberian birch forest on the side of a Japanese mountain, a Baltic pine forest in Europe, beech forest in New Zealand or Eucalyptus forest in Australia.
 What is the significance of a rock in a boulder field and how does the topography of the landscape contribute to finding the correct rock?
 Similarly, the features associated with a supraspinatus shoulder problem will be different in an elderly person, an office worker and a freestyle bouldering rock climber.
-What are the salient clinical features which make the supraspinatus significant in the presence of multiple pathology from shoulder, neck and rib cage trauma?
+What are the salient clinical features which make the supraspinatus significant in the presence of multiple pathology from shoulder, neck and rib cage trauma/dysfunction?
 In all cases, it is the context which drives the analytical process of reducing the problem to the most significant variables in order to construct a picture which achieves the desired outcome.

 Map reading

-Click on each map if you would like larger detail.
+, Click on each map if you would like larger detail.

 The above is the original map - the next 3 maps are variations on the original